• Skip to primary navigation

 Chocolate Buns in a Basket

-These chocolate buns are so fluffy, light and moreish they are one of our kids favourite snacks (and the adults too).
-A popular bakery treat in Germany, this chocolate bun recipe is easy to bake at home.
+These chocolate buns are so fluffy, light and moreish that they are one of our kids' favourite snacks (and the adults too).
+A popular bakery treat in Germany, these buns filled with chocolate chips (affiliate link) are easy to bake at home.
 They are also great for breakfasts or brunches.
 You can prepare them the evening before and bake fresh buns in the morning.

 Two halfs of German chocolate buns with a glas of milk in the backgrond